 Of all the different strategies and techniques for handling situations that come up as a parent or child, laughter is among the best.
-Not only does humor and laughter help to alleviate tension and stress, it has also been shown to benefit us physically.
 Here are a few benefits of laughter for both parents and kids, as well as ways to incorporate laughter into your parenting routine.

 Laughter is Good For You

 Laughter helps to relieve physical stress and tension, which leaves your body feeling more relaxed after.
 A good laugh also gets your heart pumping and gives your heart and lungs a workout.
 Laughing for fifteen minutes burns almost the same amount of calories as a fifteen minute walk.
 This means that laughing can really help when it comes to keeping fit and keeping up with the kids.

 [clickToTweet tweet=”Benefits of Laughing with Your Kids + Free Printable Lunchbox Jokes” quote=”Benefits of Laughing with Your Kids + Free Printable Lunchbox Jokes” theme=”style6″]

 When we laugh, our bodies release endorphins, which make us feel good and give us a sense of wellbeing.
 Laughing also reduces the levels of stress hormones in the body, which eases tension and anxiety.
 Reducing your stress hormone levels may also boost the performance of your immune system.
 This means that laughter may also help keep you and your kids healthy.

 RELATED: Stress – 12 Ways to Keep Your Sanity

 When people laugh together, it strengthens their relationship.
 If you share laughter and humor with your kids, it helps you to bond more as a family.
 Laughing together encourages people to work together as a team and helps to settle conflict.
 Your kids will feel more connected to you if you share laughter and will be all the more motivated to do what you want them to.